csantos-alvess/Physalia-Manual-Genome-Curation/Session2.1.md

 Please find slides for Manual Genome Curation overview and Asssembly Metrics at [slides_bga_2024.pdf](slides_bga_2024.pdf).

-## 1. Have a look at the k-mer distribution and some stats of these two assemblies.What would you say about:
+## 1. Have a look at the k-mer distribution and some stats of these two assemblies

+What would you say about:

 - Heterozygosity
 - Repeats